 Originally intended for use in the ring, MLB players are increasingly turning to this cup.
-Names like Willson Contreras, Kris Bryant, Jason Kipnis and Tim Federowicz are among its users among professional ballplayers.
+Names like Willson Contreras and Kris Bryant are among its users among professional ballplayers.

-Also, check out this video (look at the chair, and see the end...) showing legendary catcher Yadier Molina with the Diamond MMA cup!
+Also, we have seen video evidence of legendary catcher Yadier Molina with the Diamond MMA cup in his locker!
 Hey, if it's good enough for Yadi...